Undergraduate Programs

 Concentrations

-We offer four areas of concentration, offering opportunities for a broad degree or one with a more focused area of politics and policy.
-CSU's political science students can choose a broad Political Science B.A. or a focused degree in Environmental Politics and Policy, Global Politics and Policy, or U.S. Government, Law and Public Policy.
+Effective Spring 2025, we offer six areas of concentration, offering opportunities for a broad degree or one with a more focused area of politics and policy.
+CSU's political science students can choose a broad Political Science B.A. or a focused degree in Environmental Politics and Policy; Global Politics and Policy; Law, Politics, and Government; Power, Justice, and Democracy; or Public Policy and Service.

 Political Science